Israel declares ‘state of readiness for war’ as Palestinian militants fire rockets from Gaza

 Palestinian militants on Saturday infiltrated parts of southern Israel and fired thousands of rockets into the country, in an attack that marked the beginning of an armed operation, the Associated Press reported.

-In response, Israeli defence forces declared a state of readiness for war and began striking targets in Gaza.
+In response, Israeli defence forces declared a “state of readiness for war” and began striking targets in Gaza.

 Mohammed Al-Deif, a senior commander of Palestinian militant group Hamas, announced the start of the surprise attack.
 He said the attack had been launched in response to attacks on women, the desecration of the al-Aqsa mosque and the siege on Gaza.